-Benin is a small West African country with a population of more than 9 million people, 37 percent of whom live on less than $1.50 per day.
-Despite some economic progress, Benin continues to struggle under pressures of underdevelopment, poverty and disease.
-The health sector in particular faces several challenges in delivering the population with basic health services.
+Benin is a small West African country with a population of 11 million people, with one third living on less than $1.25 per day.
+Despite economic progress, Benin continues to struggle under pressures of underdevelopment, poverty and disease.
+The health sector in particular faces several challenges in delivering basic health services to the population.

 PSI/Benin was created in 1992 to support the government of Benin in improving the health of the Beninese population.
-Established in 1994 and revitalized in 2009, ABMS (Association Béninoise pour le Marketing Social et la communication pour la santé) works closely with PSI in Benin to continue PSI’s commitment to local, socially dedicated organizations capable of decentralized initiatives and decision-making that lead to effective operations.
-ABMS’s intervention areas in malaria, HIV and AIDS, child survival and reproductive health continue to have a significant health impact in Benin.
+Established in 1994, the Association Béninoise pour le Marketing Social et la Communication pour la Santé (ABMS) works to continue PSI’s commitment to local, socially dedicated organizations capable of decentralized initiatives and decision-making.
+ABMS’s intervention in malaria, HIV/AIDS, family planning, child survival and water, sanitation and hygiene continues to have a significant health impact in Benin.

 ABMS estimates that in 2015, its products and services helped avert 169,812 DALYs, including, by health area:

 - 21,121 HIV DALYs